 These bricks tend to have a mix of browns, tans, and maybe a bit of rust or orange.

-Best garage door colour for brown or earth-toned brick:
+Common garage door colour for brown or earth-toned brick:

 • Beige: Soft neutrals that blend well with natural tones.